The Althaea Page

 Althaea is a genus within the family Malvaceae, which also includes, inter alia, Abutilon, Alcea, Gossypium, Hibiscus, Malva and Sidalcea, and is particularly close to Alcea and Kitaibelia.

 Species of Althaea are annual or perennial herbs, and are known vernacularly as marshmallows.
 They have a broad distribution in the western Palaeoarctic, being found in North Africa, Mediterranean Europe, France, Britain, the Balkans, south west and central Asia and southern Russia, but are absent from more northerly latitudes.
 One species, Althaea ludwigii, is also found in arid regions further south in Africa, including Namibia.
+Another species, Althaea australis, has recently been described from South Australia.

 The Common Marshmallow, Althaea officinalis, was used in medicine and in confectionary.